Kernel Mean Embedding Based Hypothesis Tests for Comparing Spatial Point Patterns: Experiments

 \paragraph*{Replicated Pattern Comparison}

 Since in the replicated pattern test does not require the Poisson assumption, we generate seven classes of point patterns first homogeneous and second non-homogeneous, yielding fourteen types of patterns in total.
 For homogeneous versions, we generate CSR, Hardcore-1,2,3, and Cluster-1,2,3.
 To obtain the non-homogeneous versions of these, we start with a homogeneous version and independently thin it with spatially varying retention probability of $\exp(-x)$; this is based on \cite{10.2307/4541321}.
 As a result, we obtain inhomogeneous point patterns where the intensity has the functional form $\exp(-x)$.
-All generation processes were manipulated so that the expected number of points per realization is roughly $100$.
+All generation processes were manipulated so that the expected number of points per pattern is roughly $100$; there are 20 patterns per group.

-The first row in the Table \ref{tab:replic-pattern} lists the rejection rates corresponding to the cases when the patterns compared have the same inhomogeneity type without regard for the class of the pattern.
+The first row in the Table \ref{tab:replic-pattern} lists the rejection rates corresponding to the cases when the patterns compared have the same inhomogeneity type without regard for the model (CSR, Hardcore, Cluster) of the pattern.
 This corresponds to the null case, and we can see that the sizes are close to the nominal levels.
 The second row lists the rejection rates when the the inhomogeneity types differ, and so correspond to the power of the test.
 As noted before, the replicated pattern test is concerned only with the functional form of the intensity, and not the type of the process.
 For example, when comparing an inhibition process to a cluster process, the null hypothesis still holds as long as the first-order intensity functions of these processes are the same up to a constant factor; having it otherwise would have implied that the test conflates higher order properties with the first order properties.
+Nevertheless, it is instructive to split out from the aforementioned aggregate table the cases where comparisons happen between the same model types only, such as Hardcore pattern groups being compared only amongst themselves and so on.
+We can see from Table \ref{tab:replic-pattern-1} that for all of these comparsions we control the size and obtain high power.